US working with India on platform to speed its energy transition - Yellen | Law-Order

 US working with India on platform to speed its energy transition - Yellen

+After a bi-lateral meeting with India's finance minister Nirmala Sitharaman on the sidelines of a G20 meeting, Yellen said the two nations have been collaborating across a range of economic issues, including commercial and technological collaboration and strengthening supply chains.
 "In particular, we look forward to working with India on an investment platform to deliver a lower cost of capital and increased private investment to speed India's energy transition," she said.
-Yellen will visit Vietnam after the G20 finance meetings end on July 18.

 - Country: